How to use the min() function in Python

 print(f"Youngest person: {youngest[0]}, Age: {youngest[1]}")--OUTPUT--Youngest person: Charlie, Age: 22

-• It tells min() to ignore the names and focus only on the second element of each tuple—the age.
+The key parameter truly shines when working with complex data structures like lists of tuples.
+It lets you specify exactly what to compare.
+In this case, the lambda function tells min() to ignore the names and focus only on the second element of each tuple—the age.

 Advanced usage of min()

-Building on the key parameter's flexibility, you can also use min() to compare custom objects, provide default values, and efficiently process data with iterators and generators.
+Building on the key parameter, you can extend min() to handle custom objects, provide default values for empty inputs, and work efficiently with iterators.

 Using min() with custom objects